 - 1. Rods must comply with sporting ethics and customs.
 Considerable latitude is allowed in the choice of a rod, but rods giving the angler an unfair advantage will be disqualified.
 This rule is intended to eliminate the use of unconventional rods. - 2.
-The rod tip must be a minimum of 40 inches (101.6 cm) in length.
-The rod butt cannot exceed 27 inches (68.58 cm) in length.
-These measurements must be made from a point directly beneath the centre of the reel.
+The rod tip must be a minimum of 101.6 centimeters (40 inches) in length.
+The rod butt cannot exceed 68.58 centimeters (27 inches) in length.
+These measurements must be made from a point directly beneath the center of the reel.
 A curved butt is measured in a straight line.
-When the rod butt is placed in a gimbal, the measurement from the centre of the reel seat to the pivot point of the gimbal can be no more than 27 inches.
-(The above measurements do not apply to surf casting rods).
+When the rod butt is placed in a gimbal, the measurement from the center of the reel seat to the pivot point of the gimbal can be no more than 68.58 centimeters (27 inches).
+(The above measurements do not apply to surfcasting rods.)